1. Check if your office must have energy label C

 - The subsidy scheme for improving sustainability of SMEs (Subsidieregeling Verduurzaming MKB, SVM).
 This allows you to hire an energy consultant and you will receive support in the implementation of the advice.
-Please note: this arrangement will be temporarily closed as of 14 July 2022.
-It is not yet known when it will reopen and under what conditions.

 There are other financial and fiscal arrangements for sustainable energy supplies.
 Check them in the energy subsidy guide for buildings (in Dutch).

 Take the recommended measures to get your new label.
 Arrange energy-saving and energy-generating measures as much as possible.
 These contribute to a CO2-low office.

 Are you going to thoroughly renovate your business premises?
 If you make major changes to your office building, new rules for renewable energy will apply from 1 February 2022.
 For example, you need to install solar panels or connect to a heat network.